Ch40s1/wheelsOnDemand/README.md

 # Wheels On Demand
 ## Description

 MERN Stack Application, a rental platform that allows users to book cars.
 This is a ongoing project and is by no chance complete 😅.
 The site, does however, fully work.
-The login and jwt are in the project but just commented out.
 I will be updating the website and making it better over time.
 It is a learning process for me and I hope to make it a fully functional website one day.
 ## Tech Used: [![My Skills](https://skillicons.dev/icons?i=html,css,bootstrap,js,mongodb,express,react,nodejs,apollo,graphql)](https://skillicons.dev)

 ## Table of Contents